ThomasLastName/multiverse/functional_bnns/README.md

 2. (_have pytorch already installed_) *This dependency is intentionally left to the user to be installed manually*, because the appropriate version of `torch` may depend on your hardwarde, particularly on CUDA-compatibility.
 If pytorch isn't already part of your python environment, you should install it now.

-3. (_clone this repo_) Navigate to wherever you want this code to be stored (e.g., the Desktop, or the Documents folder), and clone this reppository there using `git clone https://github.com/ThomasLastName/multiverse.git` in the terminal.
+3. (_clone this repo_) Navigate to wherever you want this code to be stored (e.g., the Desktop, or the Documents folder), and clone this reppository there using `git clone https://github.com/ThomasLastName/multiverse.git` in the command line.

 4. (_install the `multiverse/functional_bnns` directory as a package_) Navigate into the folder containing `setup.py` and, from that directory, run `pip install -e .` in the command line.

 ## Setup steps using anaconda and git

-0. Open the terminal and say `conda env list` to confirm that the code is not present already.
+0. Open the command line and say `conda env list` to confirm that the code is not present already.

 1. (_create an env with standard / easy-to-install packages_) `conda create --name bnns python=3.10 matplotlib tqdm numpy scipy pandas pip` (if desired, you can swap `bnns` for your preferred name).